Constrained Serial Dictatorships can be Fair: Abstract

 \section{Abstract}

 When allocating indivisible items to agents, it is known that the only strategyproof mechanisms that satisfy a set of rather mild conditions are {\em constrained serial dictatorships}: given a fixed order over agents, at each step the designated agent chooses a given number of items (depending on her position in the sequence).
-With these rules, also known as non-interleaving picking sequences, agents who come earlier in the sequence have a larger choice of items.
-However, this advantage can be compensated by a higher number of items received by those who come later.
+Agents who come earlier in the sequence have a larger choice of items; however, this advantage can be compensated by a higher number of items received by those who come later.
 How to balance priority in the sequence and number of items received is a nontrivial question.
 We use a previous model, parameterized by a mapping from ranks to scores, a social welfare functional, and a distribution over preference profiles.
-For several meaningful choices of parameters, we show that the optimal sequence can be computed in polynomial time.
-Last, we give a simple procedure for eliciting scoring vectors and we study the impact of the assignment from agents to positions on the ex-post social welfare.
+For several meaningful choices of parameters, we show that the optimal sequence can be computed exactly in polynomial time or approximated using sampling.
+Our results hold for several probabilistic models on preference profiles, with an emphasis on the Plackett-Luce model.
+We conclude with experimental results showing how the optimal sequence is impacted by various parameters.